Krisssss532/Teknoparrot_BLQ/README.md

 Missing Discord rpc icon for wmmt5, wmmt6, and wmmt6r

-Icons must be added manually to the icons folder after build for some wierd reason...
+~~Icons must be added manually to the icons folder after build for some wierd reason...~~ this is fixed now

 Personally im not happy with the 6rr+ icon but it will DO!